This article provides various tips to help troubleshoot campaigns.

 Is the user unsubscribed from the channel, unsubscribed from an opt-out message type, or not subscribed to an opt-in message type?
-In this case, they will not receive the campaign.
+In any case, they won't receive the campaign.

 Iterable is configured to log send skip events to users' event histories.
-In the event an email is skipped for a user, the send skip event added to their event history will include a field called reason that highlights why the

-Reasons for a send skip include, for example, a user receiving too many marketing emails within an 18-hour window, locale mismatches and others.
+In the event a message is skipped for a user, the send skip event added to their event history will include a field called reason that highlights why the email was skipped.
+Reasons for a send skip include a user receiving too many marketing emails within an 18-hour window, locale mismatches, and others.

-There are two types of bounces that can occur during a campaign.
-The first is a hard bounce which generally means the email is invalid or has a typo.
-The second is a soft bounce which means that an email was rejected to a mailbox being full, hitting a SPAM filter, etc. Bounce events are logged to users' event histories with data that highlights why the email was bounced.
+Two types of bounces can occur during a campaign.
+A hard bounce generally means the email is invalid or has a typo.
+A soft bounce generally means that an email was rejected because a mailbox is full, a SPAM filter was encountered, etc. Bounce events are logged to users' event histories with data that highlights why the email was bounced.
 This data can also be exported via CSV in any Campaign Analytics page.

-The following applies if your team is using a dedicated IP service (SparkPost, SendGrid, etc.).
-These platforms contain their own suppression list that you can upload which will capture users prior to send and prevent communication from being sent out.
-This will also be listed as a skip event with the reason "Suppressed" is added to a user's event history.
-If this is happening, and you manage your ESP integration, then this information can be accessed through their respective portal.
+Dedicated IP services (such as SparkPost and SendGrid) contain their own suppression lists that capture users prior to sending a message, which can prevent messages from being sent.
+If a message is skipped for this reason, a skip event with the reason "Suppressed" is added to a user's event history.
+If this is happening, and you manage your ESP integration, you can access this information through their respective portal.
 If Iterable is managing your ESP integration, please reach out to your customer success manager for further information.

-If you are using a journey to trigger an email send, make sure to check your journey's advanced options, as lifetime and simultaneous entrance limits may be in place that will prevent a user from entering into a journey.
+If you're using a journey to trigger an email send, make sure to check your journey's advanced options, as lifetime and simultaneous entrance limits may be in place that will prevent a user from entering into a journey.
 These two settings will check to see if a user has entered a journey anytime previously or if they are currently in a journey, which may prevent the user from processing as expected.

 Why is my campaign not sending?